tonkeeper/ton-keychain/SPECIFICATION.md

 6. Check that `pbkdf2_sha512(hmac_sha512(child_seed, ''), 'TON fast seed version', 1, 64)` first byte is 0 (mnemonic is compatible with TON Account Mnemonic)
 7. Break the cycle and return `iteration_mnemonic` (or `iteration_seed`) if check is passed

-## TON sub-keychain mnemonic

-In order to generate deeply nested hierarchies of wallets, one needs to generate nested TON Keychain mnemonics.

-1. Calculate child entropy using `hmac_sha256` of the `"keychain:<index>"` (utf-8 string) and parent's entropy.
-2. Iterate `seqno` from 0 to 2^32 - 1
-3. Calculate hmac_sha512 hash `iteration_entropy` of the given seqno and entropy, stored as a 32bit be uint
-4. Slice first 264 bits of the `iteration_entropy` and store as `iteration_seed`
-5. Get mnemonic `iteration_mnemonic` by 264-bit `iteration_seed`
-6. Check that `pbkdf2_sha512(hmac_sha512('TON Keychain', mnemonic), 'TON Keychain Version', 1, 64)` first byte is 0 (mnemonic is compatible with TON Keychain Mnemonic)
-7. Break the cycle and return `iteration_mnemonic` (or `iteration_seed`) if check is passed

 **For given TON child account we are calculating corresponding ETH, TRON and BTC accounts**.
 Thus, if there is a ton child account mnemonics,
 - corresponding accounts for other chains can be deterministically computed;